Snowflake AI SQL

-Snowflake Cortex AISQL, is an innovative extension of Snowflake’s SQL engine that embeds generative AI capabilities.
-It allows users to analyze both structured and unstructured data—such as text, images, using standard SQL syntax.
-By leveraging large language models (LLMs) eliminates the need for complex data pipelines or specialized AI tools, making advanced analytics accessible to business analysts and data engineers alike.
+Snowflake Cortex AISQL is an innovative extension of Snowflake’s SQL engine that embeds generative AI capabilities.
+It builds on the foundation of Snowflake Cortex AI and ML features to allow users to analyze both structured and unstructured data -- such as text and images -- using standard SQL syntax.
+By leveraging large language models (LLMs), it eliminates the need for complex data pipelines or specialized AI tools, making advanced analytics accessible to business analysts and data engineers alike.

 AI_CLASSIFY : Classifies text or image into user-defined categories, such as sentiment analysis(positive, neutral, negative) or image labeling.